pjerzyna/hand-center-of-mass-hdl/README.md

 These tools help validate and visualize the expected hardware behavior.

 ## 🛠️ Getting Started
 ### 🔧 Vivado Hardware Setup

 1. Open **Vivado 2022.2** or a compatible version.
 2. Navigate to the `hdl/` directory and open the project file:
    `video_passthrough_kria.xpr`
-3. Generate the bitstream:
+3. Run synthesis, implementation and generate the bitstream:
-   `Flow Navigator → Program and Debug → Generate Bitstream`
 4. Export the hardware design (with `.xsa`) for use in **Vitis** or JTAG loading:
    `File → Export → Export Hardware (include bitstream)`

 ---

-### 🧪 Behavioral Simulation (Optional)
+### 🧪 Behavioral Simulation

 To simulate processing stages and observe switching behavior: